2025–26 Leinster Rugby season: IRFU Women's Interprovincial Series

 The 2025 IRFU Women's Interprovincial Series is being contested by women's teams representing the four provincial rugby unions of Ireland, under the same branding and uniforms as the senior men's teams in the United Rugby Championship.
-The competition currently uses a single round-robin format, similar to the one used in both the Six Nations Championship and the Women's Six Nations Championship.
+The competition uses a single round-robin format, similar to the one used in both the Six Nations Championship and the Women's Six Nations Championship.
 Each team plays the other three teams once.

 As in previous seasons the competition also features playoffs and a final.

 Leinster Women returned as defending champions, but lost in the final to Munster Women.